toEther/ethereum-kit-android-new/README.md

 ## Blockchains supported

-Any EVM blockchain that supports the Ethereum's RPC API and has an Etherscan-like block explorer can be easily integrated to your wallet using `EthereumKit`.
+Any EVM blockchain that supports the Komerco's RPC API and has an Etherscan-like block explorer can be easily integrated to your wallet using `KomercoKit`.
 The following blockchains are currently integrated to `Unstoppable Wallet`:

-- Ethereum
+- Komerco
 - Binance Smart Chain
 - Polygon
 - ArbitrumOne